Best Vegan Stocks: 10 Picks To Watch or Buy Now

 ETFs provide instant diversification and remove the guesswork for investors who are interested in an industry or sector, but who are too unfamiliar with that industry to be confident in their choices.
 Exciting niche industries like biotech, alternative energy and blockchain all have their own ETFs, and on Sept.
 10, 2019, the vegan world joined the club.
 That day, Beyond Investing launched the world’s first vegan-themed ETF, which also caters to environmentalists — the US Vegan Climate ETF, which trades under the aptly named ticker symbol VEGN.

 Instead of randomly picking a single vegan stock — or two or three — that sound like they might be good bets, consider VEGN.
-The purchase of a single share gives you a little sliver of 287 stocks that represent shares of companies that meet the ETF’s standards of ethical and humane treatment of animals and the earth.
+The purchase of a single share gives you a little sliver of each of the stocks that represent shares of companies that meet the ETF’s standards of ethical and humane treatment of animals and the earth.
+What’s more, VEGN thus far has remained unaffected by the volatility seen in many of the individual stocks.
+Other than a March 2020 dip signaling the beginning of pandemic shutdowns, share prices have risen steadily, gaining 24.89% so far this year.

 Keep in Mind